zq99/data-access-layer-vba-sql-server/README.md

 ## Purpose

-This project features a Data Access layer that can be used by any VBA application to connect to SQL Server.
+This project is a Data Access layer that can be used in any VBA application to connect to SQL Server.

 The purpose is to keep database connectivity tidy and core database commands centralized within a project.